Potato and Leek Soup

 • Taste and adjust seasoning according.

-• Dish up and top with a drizzle of olive oil, fresh cracked black pepper, crumbled bacon and green onions.
+• Serve and garnish with a drizzle of olive oil, sour cream, black pepper, crumbled bacon and green onions.

 Nutrition information is automatically calculated, so should only be used as an approximation.